chetan6780/Complete-Preparation/Leetcode/README.md

 ### O(N+M) Time and O(1) Space, Recursive

-- We will recursively join two linked list such that they will be aways sorted.
+- We will recursively join two linked list such that they will be always sorted.

 ---